Slick (wrestling)

 Kenneth Wayne Johnson (born December 8, 1957) is an American retired professional wrestling manager, better known by his ring name, Slick.
-He is best known for his appearances with the World Wrestling Federation (WWF) in the late 1980s and early 1990s.
+He is best known for his appearances with the World Wrestling Federation (WWF) between 1986 and 1993.
 He is the son of professional wrestler Rufus R. Jones.

 Professional wrestling career

-Early career
+Texas and Kansas

 At the start of his career, Johnson did a stint in Texas All-Star Wrestling, managing Madd Maxx and Lord Humongous.

-He left TASW for Kansas City's Central States Wrestling to become "The Doctor of Style", Slick, characterized by his smooth attitude, confident speech, and dancing as he accompanied his wrestlers to the ring; among the wrestlers he managed in Central States were Art Crews, Timothy Flowers, Bobby Jaggers, "Bulldog" Bob Brown, and Butch Reed.
-Slick and his stable feuded with Kansas City mainstay Rufus R. Jones and other fan favorites before he and Reed were forced out of the territory after dropping a "Loser Leaves Town" match to Bruiser Brody.
+Johnson left TASW for Kansas City's Central States Wrestling to become "The Doctor of Style", Slick, characterized by his smooth attitude, confident speech, and dancing as he accompanied his wrestlers to the ring; among the wrestlers he managed in Central States were Art Crews, Timothy Flowers, Bobby Jaggers, "Bulldog" Bob Brown, and Butch Reed.
+Slick and his stable feuded with Kansas City mainstay Rufus R. Jones (Johnson's real life adopted father) and other fan favorites before he and Reed were forced out of the territory after dropping a "Loser Leaves Town" cage match to Bruiser Brody.